davepinch/pinchy.cc/content/topics/astronomy/objects/great-attractor/milky-way/snippet-history-2-1.md

 ---
-title: "Through a series of peculiar velocity tests, astrophysicists found that the Milky Way was moving in the direction of the constellation of Centaurus at about 600 km/s."
+title: "Milky Way in the context of the Great Attractor (Wikipedia)" ✂️: "Through a series of peculiar velocity tests, astrophysicists found that the Milky Way was moving in the direction of the constellation of Centaurus at about 600 km/s."
 citation: >-
   Wikipedia contributors.
 (2024, September 5).
 Great Attractor.
 In *Wikipedia, The Free Encyclopedia*.
 Retrieved September 14, 2024, from https://en.wikipedia.org/w/index.php?title=Great_Attractor&oldid=1244114734 direction of: